Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Classification: Grouping items based on common properties

 🚀 Classification is the process of grouping items based on common properties.
 It's like organizing your room by putting similar things together.
-For example, when you go to a local market, you might see fruits and vegetables grouped together.
-This makes it easier to find what you need.
-In math, classification helps us understand and organize data by identifying patterns and similarities.
+For example, in a fruit market, you might see apples, bananas, and oranges grouped separately.
+This helps in easily identifying and accessing them.
+In mathematics, classification helps us understand and analyze data by organizing it into categories based on shared characteristics.

 Examples💡

-Example 2: In a classroom, students can be grouped by their favorite subjects.
-Those who like math can be in one group, those who like science in another, and so on.
+Example 1: In a classroom, students can be grouped by their favorite subjects.
+Those who like Math can be in one group, those who prefer Science in another, and so on.
+This helps the teacher understand the interests of the class.

 Common Mistakes to Avoid⚠️